 Download the ISO

-Satellite 5.8 switches from Certificates to Manifests like Satellite 6.
-You need a Manifest to get it activated.
+Satellite 5.7 needs a new certificate to get it activated.
 You can create it by your own at the Subscription Management Application site, ensure you attach enough subscriptions to your Satellite server(s).
 Alternatively open a support case.

 Usually an upgrade runs smooth, but just in case… it is recommended practice to have a recent backup ready.
 If your Satellite is running on a virtual machine, power off, snapshot and power on to have a consistent backup ready.
 For physical systems, db-control and the choice of your backup software need to be visited.

 Backup the rest of your Satellite: